 Darker and Edgier: Battlespire is possibly the darkest ES game, despite being only a spinoff.
 Unlike virtually every other game, you're utterly alone, trapped in a horrific Oblivion Realm filled with equally horrific monsters just waiting to tear you to pieces.
 Throughout the game, you are subjected to various nightmarish imagery, forced to fight against seemingly impossible odds as the Big Bad viciously taunts you the entire time.

 Did You Just Punch Out Cthulhu?: Minor Daedra are fought and killed as regular enemies, especially in Battlespire and Oblivion.
-There are also several times when you get to fight and kill a physical incarnation of one of the Daedra Lords, i.e. Mehrunes Dagon in Oblivion, Hircine in the Bloodmoon expansion to Morrowind (but he is going easy on you), and Jyggalag in the Shivering Isles expansion to Oblivion.
+There are also several times when you get to fight and kill a physical incarnation of one of the Daedra Lords, i.e. Mehrunes Dagon in Oblivion, Hircine in the Bloodmoon expansion to Morrowind (but he is going easy on you), Jyggalag in the Shivering Isles expansion to Oblivion, and Molag Bal in Online.

 Averted at the end of the main storyline in Oblivion when Mehrunes Dagon himself (not an avatar, the real bloody thing) appears in the Imperial City.
 You can fight him, but your attacks are so utterly ineffective that he doesn't even bother countering.
 Cue Crowning Moment Of Awesome from Martin.